 On December 31, 2019, the Company acquired 100% membership interest in Boabab Investments, LLC, a Wyoming Limited Liability Company ("Boabab") which was owned by a related party.
-Boabab's sole asset was the real property located at 2115 Portland Street, Los Angeles CA. Under the terms of the Boabab Agreement, the Company was to acquire 100% membership interest in Boabab for \$942,000 ("the Purchase Price") payable as follows: (1) a \$ first position mortgage with payment on principal balance of \$616,899.15 owing to lender, Nexera Holding, LLC dba Newfi Lending, a Delaware Corporation. interest only from July 1, 2019 on unpaid principal at the rate of 6.00% per annum in monthly installments of \$3,721.13 or more on the 1st day of each month, beginning with the first payment on the 1st day of January 2020 and continuing until 1st day of June 2049.
-Note: The initial fixed interest rate will change to an adjustable interest rate on the 1st day of June, 2024, and the adjustable interest rate may change on that day every 12th month thereafter.
-The date on which the initial fixed interest rate changes to an adjustable interest rate, and each date on which my adjustable interest rate could change.
-(2) A \$325,000.00 second position note owing by Boabab to Belladonna Lily Investments, Inc ("Bella"), whose terms of payments due were interest only, payable from December 31, 2019 on unpaid principal at the rate of 5.00% per annum.
-Interest only payable in monthly installments of \$1,354.17 or more on the 1st day of each month beginning on the 1st day of February, 2020, and continuing until 30th day of April 2024, at which time the entire principal balance together with any outstanding interest due thereon, shall become due and payable.
+Boabab's sole asset was the real property located at 2115 Portland Street, Los Angeles CA. Under the terms of the Boabab Agreement, the Company was to acquire 100% membership interest in Boabab for \$942,300 ("the Purchase Price") payable as follows: (1) a \$ first position mortgage with payment on principal balance of \$616,899 owing to lender, Nexera Holding, LLC dba Newfi Lending, a Delaware Corporation. interest only from July 1, 2019 on unpaid principal at the rate of 6.00% per annum in monthly installments of \$3,721 or more on the 1st day of each month, beginning with the first payment on the 1st day of January 2020 and continuing until 1st day of June 2049.
+Note: The initial fixed interest rate will change to an adjustable interest rate on the 1st day of June, 2024, and the adjustable interest rate, and each date on which my adjustable interest rate could change.
+(2) A \$325,000 second position note owing by Boabab to Belladonna Lily Investments, Inc ("Bella"), whose terms of payments due were interest only, payable from December 31, 2019 on unpaid principal at the rate of 5.00% per annum.
+Interest only payable in monthly installments of \$1,354 or more on the 1st day of each month beginning on the 1st day of February, 2020, and continuing until 31th day of July 2029, at which time the entire principal balance together with any outstanding interest due thereon, shall become due and payable.